eth_unsubscribe

 }

-If the subscription was successfully cancelled, you will receive the following response.
+If the subscription is successfully cancelled, you receive the following response.

 {